gselini/gselini.github.io/competencies.md

     + Snowflake
         - administration for account-level objects (databases and schemas, warehouses, roles, users, grants, storage integrations)
         - development of analytical data transformations, using SQL and Snowflake Scripting
+        - ingestion and mapping of semi-structured (e.g., Parquet, JSON) data
         - incremental processing using Snowflake Streams
         - development of generic procedures, using dynamic SQL and metadata
         - native logging with event table